laro/Cilia/3 Advanced/1 Templates.md

 ## Same Rules for ADL & PTS as in C++

+Cilia follows the same rules for ADL and PTS as C++.
+While they are complex, their problems are "well known and understood", and matching C++ semantics is important for interop with existing C++ APIs and libraries.
+I try to avoid having different rules for Cilia and C++ classes.

 ADL (**Argument Dependent Lookup**, Koenig Lookup) lets generic code find overloads in the namespace of the argument types, so helps to customize `operator<<`, unqualified `begin()`/`end()`, `swap()`, etc.

 Problems: